core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-gname-path-example title="Example of application group name in URI path"}

 * URI query component - This method can use the following formats.
-In either case,    when using this method in constrained networks, an application group name, e.g., \<GROUPNAME\>, should be as short as possible.
+In either case,    when using this method in constrained networks, an application group name GROUPNAME should be as short as possible.

-   As a first alternative, the URI query component consists of only one parameter, which has no value and has the name of the application group as its own idenfier.
-That is, the query component ?\<GROUPNAME\> conforms to this format.
+   - As a first alternative, the URI query component consists of only one parameter, which has no value and has the name of the application group as its own idenfier.
+That is, the query component ?GROUPNAME conforms to this format.

       A full-fledged example is provided in {{fig-gname-query1-example}}.

+   - As a second alternative, the URI query component includes a query parameter as designated indicator, e.g., "gp", with value the name of the application group.
+That is, assuming "gp" to be used as designated indicator, both the query components ?gp=GROUPNAME and ?par1=v1&gp=GROUPNAME conform to this format.

+      A full-fledged example is provided in {{fig-gname-query2-example}}.

 ~~~~~~~~~~~

    Application group name: gp1